COS420-Fall23/Team-H/README.md

 - Team Members should clone this GitHub repository onto their personal machines using their @maine.edu emails (I believe you can't access this page without using your student email currently, so that shouldn't be much of a problem!).
 Make sure the repository is cloned into an easily accessible location.

 ### Task Board
-- We will be using JetBrain's YouTrack agile task board to track our User Stories and Tasks for this project.
-Team Members will be invited as collaborators by the Project Manager.
+- We will be using GitHub's built in Agile and Gantt Board system.
+Select the "Projects" tab at the top of this page, and select "Team-H: The Unity VR Project" to view the task board.

 ### Engine Set-up
 - We are using Unity Engine to develop this project.
 First, team members should install Unity Hub from the Unity website. *(https://unity.com/unity-hub)*